Logo

 The second type is the typical one-person online business with easily trackable income.
 Marketers, bloggers, coaches, influencers, contractors, traveling yoga instructors—they are all usual suspects.

 Banks’ willingness to work with the second type, digital entrepreneurs, has dropped remarkably after the Danske Bank money laundering scandal appeared in 2017-2018.
 Unfortunately for Estonia’s reputation, it came to light that vast amounts of suspicious transactions passed through the country between 2007-2015.
 As a response, much stricter KYC regulations were set upon banks when dealing with non-residents.
 Enhanced due diligence measures resulted in a massacre of many e-resident accounts and fees placed on the remaining ones.
 Obviously, it has also become way more difficult to open new accounts.
+Since 2024, Estonia has implemented stricter EU Anti-Money Laundering rules under AMLD6.
+This affects non-resident onboarding significantly and is one of the main reasons traditional banks approve far fewer e-resident applications.

 Biggest banks in Estonia